wharny1/tarp_simulator/README.md

 have fun.
-give me feedback. as detailed as you can. also you can see the progression of the simulator by running the different 'code#' files. the higher the '#' the newer it is:)
+give me feedback. as detailed as you can. also you can see the progression of the simulator by running the different 'code#' files. the higher the '#' the newer it is:) you can also check the releases for executables if you dont want to do all the cody cody typy typy hacky hacky type stuff:)